Conditionals and Loops:

 print(i)

-The suite here, consisting of the print and increment statements, is executed repeatedly until count is no longer less than 9.
-With each iteration, the current value of the index count is displayed and then bumped up by 1.
+than 9.
+With each iteration, the current value of the index count is displayed

-else with while:
+with while:

-Similar to the if statement, the while loop of Python has also an optional else part.
-This is an unfamiliar construct for many programmers of traditional programming languages.
+loop of Python has also an optional else part.
+This is an unfamiliar construct

 The statements in the else part are executed, when the condition is not fulfilled anymore.
 Some might ask themselves now, where the possible benefit of this extra branch is.
 If the statements of the additional else part were placed right after the while loop without an else, they would have been executed anyway, wouldn't they.
 We need to understand a new language construct, i.e. the break statement, to obtain a benefit from the additional else branch of the while loop.